Fate/Zero: Production and publication

 Writer Gen Urobuchi was pitched a prequel of Fate/stay night by Takashi Takeuchi.
 Despite the tragedy of the ending, the good ending in Fate/stay Night would not be affected because Kiritsugu's life was a prequel.
 Urobuchi planned the series to end by its fourth volume.
-Nasu was amazed by Urobuchi and had predicted in 2002 while unable to work on Fate/stay night due to illness that Urobuchi would write an interesting story.
+Nasu expressed his amazement for Urobuchi, and had predicted that in 2002 while unable to work on Fate/stay night due to illness that he would write an interesting story.
 Ideas like Saber being lectured by Gilgamesh and Alexander the Great gave him a bigger impact.
 When starting the project for Fate/Zero, Nasu decided to give Urobuchi complete freedom for Kiritsugu's characterization.

 The idea of Fate/Zero was proposed by Urobuchi.
 Urobuchi explained that 90% of the proposals were accepted by Nasu.
 In Fate/stay night, Saber explains she had brief interactions with Kiritsugu Emiya which led to the creation of the character of Irisviel.
 As Kiritsugu's wife, Irisviel plays the role of facilitating communication between these two, who do not talk to each other.
 The distanced and ultimately dark relationship between Kiritsugu and Saber caused by the former's actions in the story led Urobuchi and Nasu to change some early drafts in the story, including the addition of Kiritsugu adopting Shirou.
 These changes were to create a more coherent relationship between Saber and Shirou Emiya in the original visual novel.
 Nasu was in charge of the use of magic rather than attempting to use real occultism.
 Urobuchi had difficulty ending the novels as he wanted to distance it from typical stories, but in the end decided to follow his own style.
 Urobuchi had no issues writing the main characters' ideologies.

 The first volume was released on December 29, 2006, as a collaboration between Type-Moon and fellow developer Nitroplus.
 The second volume was released on March 31, 2007.
 The third volume was released on July 27, 2007.
 The fourth and final volume was released on December 29, 2007, along with the Fate/Zero Original Image Soundtrack "Return to Zero".
 Fate/Zero began as a light novel series written by Urobuchi with illustrations by Takashi Takeuchi.
 It is set as a prequel to Type-Moon's visual novel Fate/stay night.

-Related media
+Media

 Drama CD

 Four sets of drama CDs were released from 2008 to 2010.
 A soundtrack entitled Return to Zero was released on December 31, 2007.

 Following the airing of the anime adaption, drama CDs written by Urobuchi were bundled with the series' Blu-Ray box sets released from 2011 to 2012.